rumialirome-ship-it/ABexch/README.md

 ### 🚨 IMPORTANT SECURITY NOTICE 🚨

-You previously provided an API key in your request. **NEVER** hard-code API keys, passwords, or any other secrets directly into your source code or commit them to a Git repository.
+**NEVER** hard-code API keys, passwords, or any other secrets directly into your source code or commit them to a Git repository.

 The best practice is to use **environment variables**.
-The backend application should be configured to read secrets from `process.env`.
-On your server, you can manage these variables using a `.env` file (which must be listed in `.gitignore`) or by passing them directly to PM2.
+The backend application is configured to read secrets from `process.env`.
+On your server, you will create a `.env` file to manage these variables.
+This file **must not** be committed to your repository.

-**This guide will assume secrets are managed securely and not hard-coded.**

 ---

 ## Deployment Process Overview

-The deployment involves three main parts:
+The deployment involves four main parts:
+1.  **Setting up Environment Variables:** Securely configuring your backend.
-1.  **Deploying the Backend:** Running the Node.js/Express API server using PM2.
+2.  **Deploying the Backend:** Running the Node.js/Express API server using PM2.
-2.  **Building and Deploying the Frontend:** Placing the static React application files where Nginx can serve them.
+3.  **Building and Deploying the Frontend:** Placing the static React application files where Nginx can serve them.
-3.  **Configuring Nginx:** Setting up Nginx to serve the frontend and act as a reverse proxy to route API requests to the backend.
+4.  **Configuring Nginx:** Setting up Nginx to serve the frontend and act as a reverse proxy to route API requests to the backend.

+### Step 1: Set Up Environment Variables

+On your server, you need to create a `.env` file inside the `backend` directory.
+This file will hold all your production-specific configuration and secrets.

+1.  **Navigate to the backend directory:**
+    ```bash
+    cd <your_repository_folder>/backend
+    ```

+2.  **Create the `.env` file from the example:**
+    A `.env.example` file is provided as a template.
+Copy it to create your local `.env` configuration file.
+    ```bash
+    cp .env.example .env
+    ```

+3.  **Edit the `.env` file:**
+    Open the file in a text editor like `nano` and add your production values.
+    ```bash
+    nano .env
+    ```
+    It is **critical** that you set the following variables:
+    - `JWT_SECRET`: You must generate a strong, random secret.
+Use this command in your terminal to create one, then copy the output into the file:
+      ```bash
+      openssl rand -base64 32
+      ```
+    - `CORS_ORIGIN`: This must be the exact URL of your frontend application (e.g., `https://abexch.live`).

-### Step 1: Deploy the Backend
+### Step 2: Deploy the Backend

-First, we'll set up and run the backend API server.
+Now, we'll set up and run the backend API server.

 1.  **SSH into your server:**
     ```bash